 The partner must also identify a staff person who will be the primary program coordinator, serving as a liaison between the partner and SCI.
 This coordinator should be involved enough in each project to know the staff and faculty involved and to understand the project's scope and current status.
-Typically, the project coordinator averages 15-20 hours per week for about 15 months to coordinate the 25 courses working on an average of 25 projects.
+Typically, the project coordinator averages 15-20 hours per week for about 15 months.
 The coordinator's time commitment may vary based upon the number of projects and the coordinator's level of involvement with each project.